HealthVivo/ADpred_publication/README.md

 _Alternatively_, You could download the data outside the notebook `wget https://www.dropbox.com/s/vooe7mb62rnswp5/data2.tar.gz?dl=0` and start the notebook from cell 2.

 - Figures are created running the scripts from the notebook.
    Many of the scripts are very slow.
-The computation has been processed in a high performance cluster at the Fred Hutchinson Cancer Center with GPUs when needed.
+Hence, some of the processes includeed in the notebook have been modified and executed in a high performance cluster at the Fred Hutchinson Cancer Research Center (in some cases with GPUs).
+All scripts adapted for HPC can be provided upon request to aerijman@fredhutch.org or aerijman@neb.com.
 ---

 <br>